Nurlan2077/automl-pirogovai/README.md

 <code>docker logs container_name [optional: -f] </code> - check logs of specific container.
 Use flag -f to do it in real-time

-How to export a dump: mysqldump -h 127.0.0.1 -P 3306 -u root auto_model_learning -B > path/to/env/dumps/YYYY-MM-DD.sql
+How to export a dump: <code>mysqldump -h 127.0.0.1 -P 3306 -u root auto_model_learning -B > path/to/env/dumps/YYYY-MM-DD.sql</code>

 How to work with dumps: https://simplebackups.com/blog/the-complete-mysqldump-guide-with-examples/#importing-a-mysqldump